-Let's start with the fact that Noom is an app that you have to download onto your mobile phone or tablet.
-You join on the Noom Website and they get you started downloading the app that is appropriate for your device.
+Let's start with the fact that Noom is an app for your mobile phone or tablet.
+You join on the Noom Website and they send you to the right place based on your device.
 Other than joining, you do not interact with Noom on your computer, the Noom app is used only on your phone or tablet.

 Once you've joined and gotten the app, you login to the app and get started.

 During the joining process, Noom connects you with actual live people based on what you say in a short weight loss quiz.
 Based on your simple answers to questions like your current body weight, your weight loss goals and your age, you will be matched up with a Goal Specialist to touch base with each week, a Group Coach who facilitates discussion between a group of Noom users like yourself, and the group members themselves.

 It does take a couple days from when you join for all of the parts to get going in your app.
 So a lot of people join and then right away wonder, “Where is my Noom Group?” or “Where is my Noom Health Coach?”
 If you don't see all the parts immediately, that is why: They are matching you with actual people, and it may take extra time during busy times like around New Year's Day.
 If you really think there is something wrong, you can reach out to the Noom Support Page, but it really should all be set up soon.
 Having done Noom before, I appreciated that they took the time to match me up with people that suit me.